turretcss/turretcss/docs/getting-started.md

 ### License Notes

-Turret is released under the MIT license and is copyright 2017 <a href="http://bigfish.tv">bigfish.tv</a>.
+turretcss is released under the MIT license and is copyright 2017 <a href="http://bigfish.tv">bigfish.tv</a>.
 Boiled down to smaller chunks, it can be described with the following conditions.

 **It requires you to:**